manishh18/FlashCommerce-AWS-Analytics/README.md

 ## Dashboard Snapshots

-Here are some snapshots from the Amazon QuickSight dashboard:
+Here is an overview of the Amazon QuickSight dashboard:

 ![Dashboard Overview](screenshots/dashboard.png)
 *An overview of the QuickSight dashboard displaying key e-commerce metrics.*